Early Life and Education of Steve Kerr: A Complete Timeline

 An overview of the childhood and early education of Steve Kerr, highlighting the experiences that shaped the journey.

-September 27, 1965: Stephen Kerr's Birth
+September 27, 1965: Steve Kerr's Birth

 In 1983, Steve Kerr graduated from Palisades High School in Los Angeles.
+That summer, while in Beirut, he met U.S. Marines who were later killed in the Beirut barracks bombings.

-1983: Basketball at the University of Arizona
+1983: University of Arizona

 In 1983, Steve Kerr started playing basketball at the University of Arizona.

-January 18, 1984: Father's Death
+January 18, 1984: Death of Malcolm Kerr

-On January 18, 1984, Steve Kerr's father, Malcolm Kerr, was killed in Beirut while serving as president of the American University of Beirut.
+On January 18, 1984, Malcolm Kerr, Steve Kerr's father, was killed in Beirut while serving as president of the American University of Beirut.

-1988: All-American Honors and NBA Draft Selection
+1988: All-American Honors and NBA Draft

 1988: Graduation from the University of Arizona

-1988: Basketball at the University of Arizona
+1988: University of Arizona Basketball

 1990: Marriage to Margot Brennan